aaschroeder/Titanic_example/README.md

 This repository contains files I created, using Python 2 and Jupyter Notebook, to predict survivors of the sinking of the Titanic (https://www.kaggle.com/c/titanic).
 The datasets required to run the file are included.
 There are seven scripts, each of which appears in the three following formats:

 * .ipynb - Python Notebook file, which includes some very basic commenting and markdown formatting
-* .html  - HTML outbook of Python notebook
+* .html  - HTML output of Python notebook
 * .py    - Raw Python script, without markdown coding

 The seven scripts are as follows: